TermsFeed Review 2020

 Here is another sample return policy we reviewed:

-TermsFeed offers FREE cookie consent policies.
+TermsFeed offers Free Cookies Policy.
 However, we don’t recommend using those free versions.
 If you’re a business, take the time to make personalized cookie policies and ensure that they’re GDPR compliant.

 Your policy must explain how, why, and where cookies are active on your site.
 More importantly, you must give users the ability to give consent to cookies or to refuse them.